Tudie-Tudie/School-bus-routes/README.md

 # School Bus Routes

-A simple app to keep track of destinations I'd like to visit
+A simple app to keep track of destinations the school bus will travel